American Sugar Refining: Activities

 for $180 million on November 6, 2001.

-American Sugar Refining also owns two of its former major competitors, the California and Hawaiian Sugar Company (C&H Sugar), purchased in 2005, and Jack Frost (National Sugar Company) in 2007.
+American Sugar Refining also owns two of its former major competitors, the California and Hawaiian Sugar Company (C&H Sugar), purchased in 2005, and Jack Frost (National Sugar Refining Company) in 2007.
 Redpath Sugar, Tate & Lyle's European sugar operations, was acquired in 2010.

 In Europe, the company owns and operates sugar refineries in England and Portugal, formerly owned by Tate & Lyle.

 The company is also the majority shareholder of Belize Sugar Industries, the only sugar mill in Belize.